California Family Law Overview

 California is a ‘no-fault’ divorce state.
 This means that a court may grant a divorce based upon ‘irreconcilable differences,’ as opposed to on fault grounds such as infidelity or abandonment.
 California law imposes a six-month mandatory waiting period in divorce cases, and a divorce decree cannot be signed at any time before the expiration of that six-month period.

 Our Los Angeles divorce lawyers have extensive experience handling all aspects of divorce, including divorce mediation, divorce process, executive divorce, high asset divorce, law enforcement divorce, legal separation, and uncontested divorce.
 See related information: Divorce and Immigration Status.

 Child Support and Alimony

 California courts use child support guidelines to determine a non-custodial parent’s child support obligation.
 Courts can deviate from these guidelines on a case-by-case basis, depending upon the circumstances.
 As a result, if you are involved in a child support dispute, you should retain legal counsel to ensure that your case is resolved as favorably as possible.
+In some cases, a subpoena may be needed.
 Our Los Angeles divorce attorneys also handle issues involving child support modification.